evylang/evy/docs/usage.md

-# `evy` Usage
+# Command Line Usage

 The `evy` toolchain is a set of tools that can be used to parse, run, and format Evy source code.
+It can also be used to serve the Evy web contents locally.
 You can [install] the Evy toolchain locally and run it from your command line.
 The command-line interface for Evy supports all built-in functions except for graphics functions and event handlers.
 Only the web interface on [play.evy.dev] supports graphics and events.

-The Evy toolchain has two subcommands:
+The Evy toolchain has three subcommands:

 - `evy run`: Parse and run Evy source code.
 - `evy fmt`: Format Evy source code.
+- `evy sever`: Format Evy source code.

 You can also get help for each subcommand by running it with the `--help` flag.